knetikcloud/knetikcloud-objc-client/docs/JSAPIGamificationAchievementsApi.md

 Retrieve progress on a given achievement for all users

 Assets will not be filled in on the resources returned.
-Use 'Get single achievement progress for user' to retrieve the full resource with assets for a given user as needed. <br><br><b>Permissions Needed:</b> ACHIEVEMENTS_ADMIN
+Use 'Get single achievement progress for user' to retrieve the full resource with assets for a given user as needed. <br><br><b>Permissions Needed:</b> ACHIEVEMENTS_ADMIN<br /><b>Permissions Needed:</b> NONE

 ### Example
 ```objc